skhamesra/bodybuilderCodingProblem/README.md

 Requirements:

 * The API should load and parse navigation.json into memory once at application startup.
 It should **not** be reparsed for every request.
-* Create a single root REST endpoint (mounted on: /)
+* Create a single root API endpoint (mounted on: /)
-* The endpoint will take a single path parameter which is an ID of a navigation node, if the ID parameter is missing assume it is "root"
+* The endpoint will take a single path parameter which is the ID of a navigation node, if the ID parameter is missing assume it is "root"
 * Using the ID the API will find the node and return JSON for a tree that has been pruned using the following rules:

     1. The root and it's children should *always* be included